nordseele/nordhat_install/install/norns/install_instructions.md

     cd /volumes && ls
     cd boot && touch ssh

-Move the **wpa-supplicant.conf** file you've created to the root of the SD card and then unmount the sd card.
+Move the **wpa_supplicant.conf** file you've created to the root of the SD card and then unmount the sd card.

 ### Mount the SD card and boot the Raspberry Pi